yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE 123/ReadMe.md

     * suffixes _X_, _Y_, _Z_ specify the inverter's instantaneous injected currents; needed to impute PMU data for this inverter.

 ###
 The fault is applied at 0.3s and never cleared.
 The time window is from 0.0s to 0.6s.
-Results of *SBUB A/B/C 25 A/B/C I-branch* are shown as examples.
+Results of **SBUS A/B/C 25 A/B/C I-branch** are shown below as examples.

 ![ieee123_pv_l1c1b1f14](https://user-images.githubusercontent.com/113486786/205838702-e1ed48c9-12df-47ed-a4f7-42fc1b681617.png)
 ![ieee123_pv_l1c1b1f15](https://user-images.githubusercontent.com/113486786/205838721-df475388-3c5f-4ee6-ad7c-bcd782be61c1.png)